 There’s also the Maze, which features the park’s most difficult trails.
 As a general rule, we’d recommend the Maze only to the most confident and experienced hikers, since the trails can get pretty difficult.

 Whether you’re visiting the Island in the Sky, the Needles, or the rough terrain of the Maze, there’s really no wrong answer when visiting Canyonlands National Park.
-If you want to get the most out of your trip, we recommend taking our Canyonlands National Park Self-Guided Driving Tour, available through the Action Tour Guide app on both iOS and Android devices.
+If you want to get the most out of your trip, we recommend taking our Canyonlands National Park Self-Guided Driving Tour.